Updated 4 December 2017

 Home Buyer Concession Scheme

-In addition to the FHOG, you may also be eligibile for the Home Buyer Concession Scheme (HBCS).
+In addition to the FHOG, you may also be eligible for the Home Buyer Concession Scheme (HBCS).
 The HBCS allows a concession on Stamp Duty if you purchase a new home or a block of vacant residential land.
-As of 7 June 2017 a substantially renovated home is no longer eligible for the HBCS.
 The following property thresholds apply to new residential homes purchased between 7 June 2017 and 31 December 2017 if the gross income threshold of all applicants over the full financial year before the transaction date is less or equal to the relevant total gross income threshold:

 - $20 concessional duty payable on new homes to the value of $470,000 or vacant land to the value of $281,200 or less